REEEYZ/legendary-robot/proposal.md

 Name each interface or class and briefly describe its function or purpose.

-Event class (store time, name, details)
+Event class (a object to store time, name, details, and whether it is completed.
+It is the most basic unit in our program.
+It is used to store the data.)
-Calendar class(store all of the events data structure) CalendarGUI (contains the GUI)
+Calendar class(This calss use an array of linkedList<Event> to store all of the events data structure and check how many events are incompleted.
+The array consists of 31 items and each item represent a day.
+The linkedList<Event> is all of events on that day. )
-Main (the main part)
+CalendarGUI (contains the user interface, it can draw the user interface and control its interaction with the users) Main (the main part of the program.)
 Test (Test teh functionailty)

 ## Edit and Submit this file and any figures referenced by this document.